blankRiot96/pyhb/README.md

     - For more information do `pyhb play --help`

   - For more information do `pyhb --help`

-## Building `pyhb` locally
-  - Start by cloning the repository, `git clone https://github.com/blankRiot96/pyhb.git`
-  - Change into the directory `cd pyhb`
-  - We recommend using `pipenv` to install the dependencies
-  - `pip install pipenv`
-  - `pipenv shell`  Create a fresh virtual environment
-  - `pipenv install -r requirements.txt`  Install the dependencies
-  - Now you should have all the packages installed into the new virtual environment you have created
-  - Now, you can build the `.whl` file with `python -m build`
-  - Or, just run `pyhb` with `python -m pyhb`

 ## Contributing
   - For details on contributing, we recommend you look at our <a href="https://github.com/blankRiot96/pyhb/blob/main/CONTRIBUTING.md">CONTRIBUTING.md</a>